 You can also create membership products here if you’d like to launch a membership website and start selling premium content to the members.
 For instance, you can sell job packages, subscriptions, and more.

-Launching and running an eCommerce store requires some efforts, patience and purposefulness.
+Launching and running an eCommerce store requires some effort, patience, and purposefulness.
 Although every step is so easy to complete, you should be addicted enough to transform your newly created online store into a profitable and comprehensive selling giant recognized and beloved by most target customers across the globe, and known by almost every person using the Web for shopping.
 So it’s all up to you, go ahead and succeed!